LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/use-cases/faas-for-messaging.md

 #### TTR (Time to Respond) changed

-This event is fired with by the consumer or by the agent.
+This event is fired by the consumer or by the agent.
 This event is fired by the consumer when they mark the conversation as urgent or unmark it as such.
 This event is fired by the agent when they change the TTR.

 #### Participants Change